guilatrova/latrovacommits-articles/posts/2020/2020-07-26-python-inversion-control-principle/post.en-us.md

 }
 ```

-Let's imagine we have 3 implementations with 1 not respecting our `send` method.
+Now in python, let's imagine we have 3 implementations with 1 not respecting our `send` method.

 ```python
 class WhatsAppNotification: